 Without a company like Cloudflare providing that anonymity protection, the entire game falls apart.

-This comment could be traced back to me being a real racist pile of shit.
+Because people will be like, oh, this comment could be traced back to me being a real racist pile of shit.

-But that quickly fell apart when it was found out that BitMitigate was really just selling services from another company, Voxility, who said, fuck that shit, and pulled their services.
+But that quickly fell apart when it was found out that BitMitigate was really just selling services from another company, Voxility, who said, fuck that shit and pulled their services.

 It's not a coincidence that BitMitigate is also the company that came in to protect the Daily Stormer after they were kicked off Cloudflare.